Teradata QueryGrid includes the following components.

 - Enables data sources to participate in queries.
 Any connector that joins the fabric can participate in the queries.

 - Enables data sources to initiate queries.
+All connectors can initiate queries.

 - Enables sending and receiving data to and from the fabric